choyiny/cscc09.com/content/project.md

 - Collaborative whiteboard
 - Collaborative text editor
 - Kahoot clone (this depends!)

+This is also not a blockchain course - please try not to work on the blockchain.

 A good idea often comes from existing apps - the most interesting application you've seen out there is probably something you could do!